eboisgon/mailjet-live-event-dashboard/README.md

 Install [Golang](http://golang.org/) to run the API server.
 Install [Bower](http://bower.io/), the package manager for the web.

-Install server dependencies: `go get github.com/gorilla/mux`
+Install server dependencies:
+`go get github.com/gorilla/mux`
+`go get github.com/kennygrant/sanitize`

 Copy the `config.json.dist` file to `config.json` and fill it with the following information (all optional):
 * `base_url`: the Mailjet base URL.
 Default to our production environment